refractionPOINT/lce_doc/docs/sensor_commands.md

 usage: yara_update [-h] rule

 positional arguments:
-  rule        rule to compile and set on sensor for contstant scanning.
+  rule        rule to compile and set on sensor for contstant scanning, literal rule or "https://" URL or base64 encoded rule

 optional arguments:
   -h, --help  show this help message and exit